We grow our community, enhance our region and celebrate our state:

 - Alabama's largest living museum.

-- Largest free-lending horticulture library in the US, open 7 days a week.
+- Only public horticultural library in the US; public computers; free wi-fi; open 7 days a week.

-- Special events generate excitement, captivate families and inform the public.
+- Our special events generate excitement, captivate families and inform the public.

 - We provide the most beautiful outdoor location in the city.